crow-browser/seed/docs/content/guides/includingAddons.md

 # Including addons

-Gluon provides an automated system for including extensions in your project.
+Samurai provides an automated system for including extensions in your project.
 The addons are downloaded and included during the `download` build step.
-Addons can be included in the project config (`gluon.json`).
+Addons can be included in the project config (`samurai.json`).

 ```json
 {